Bluedot-Innovation/documentation/docs/integrations/Attentive/Quick Start.md

-Installing the Attentive & Bluedot integration
+Installing the Attentive & Rezolve integration
 ==============================================

-To start using the Attentive integration you need to have an active account with Attentive, as well with Bluedot.
+To start using the Attentive integration you need to have an active account with Attentive, as well with Rezolve.

 You can install the integration either from Attentive’s marketplace or from Canvas in the integrations section.

 ### From Attentive’s Marketplace

-From Attentive’s market place search for Bluedot and follow the steps to install the app.
+From Attentive’s market place search for Rezolve and follow the steps to install the app.

 ![Attentive marketplace Install Bluedot Integration](../../assets/Attentive-marketplace-bluedot-integration-1024x529.png)